plastboks/PyramidBookmarks/README.md

 Install
 =======

+Install a new virtualenv `virtualenv venv`

+Activate the new virtualenv `. venv/bin/activate`

+edit the secret in __init__py

-`/path/to/venv/pip install -e .`
+`pip install -e .`

-`/path/to/venv/initialize_app_db .ini` (this will prompt for admin password)
+`initialize_pyramid_bookmarks_db environment.ini` (this will prompt for admin password)

+`pserve environment.ini`

 Credits
 ====
-This application is heavily inspired by the blogr tutorial pyramid-blogr.readthedocs.org
+This application is heavily inspired by the blogr tutorial at: http://pyramid-blogr.readthedocs.org/en/latest/